“IIKANGAE” is Japanese and translates as “good idea”.

 Our core goals in everything we do are:

-IKANGAI is a group of experts coming from diverse professional backgrounds (architecture, computer science, economy, art, design) working together to produce the best results for our customers.
+IKANGAI is a team of experts coming from diverse professional backgrounds (architecture, computer science, economy, art, design) working together to produce the best results for our customers.

 Christian Scherling — Design